 See Intersections for discussion on how to treatment separated cycleways at intersections.
 An interim design note for design of priority/uncontrolled side roads and driveways is available.

-Interim pavement specifications for primary cycling routes including cycle-lanes and cycle-paths, shared paths and cycleways, as well as pavement shoulders where cycling demand is high and where a high level of service is desired, have been developed.
+Pavement specifications [PDF, 132 KB] for primary cycling routes including cycle-lanes and cycle-paths, shared paths and cycleways, as well as pavement shoulders where cycling demand is high and where a high level of service is desired, have been developed.
 For a secondary or minor route in a cycling network, a lower level specification may be appropriate.